 The group will not exceed 12 artists but non-painting partners are welcome.

 The Boring Bits

-£1,550 includes full board, with your own room and ensuite.
+£1,550 includes full board, with your own room and ensuite and tuition.

 There is no single supplement.